shtennikov/hexlet-git/PEOPLE.md

 Many people think that money is time
 Hi, how are you?

-I don't understand how git works
+I don't understand how git worksgit